lstate/explainability-in-practice/README.md

 # Explainability in Practice

+1) Code for the paper "Explainability in Practice: Estimating Electrification Rates from Mobile Phone Data in Senegal" (L. State, H. Salat, S. Rubrichi and Z. Smoreda)

+Archival at The first World Conference on eXplainable AI (XAI 2023)

+Updated code (and paper).

-Code for the paper "Explainability in Practice: Estimating Electrification Rates from Mobile Phone Data in Senegal" (L. State, H. Salat, S. Rubrichi and Z. Smoreda)
+2) Code for the paper "Explainability in Practice: Estimating Electrification Rates from Mobile Phone Data in Senegal" (L. State, H. Salat, S. Rubrichi and Z. Smoreda)

+Non-archival at TSRML Workshop (NeurIPS 2022)

 Jupyter notebook files: